 Another problem with store-bought root zone microbials is that they might not be alive anymore—they die on the shelf.

-I’ve seen tests of all the major brands of beneficial microbes sold in gardening stores showing that most didn’t contain the concentration or diversity of species claimed, and several were biologically inert (useless).
+I’ve seen tests of all the major brands of beneficial microbes sold in gardening stores, and used them myself, including Great White, Billions, and the Advanced Nutrients three-bottle expensive liquid line-up.
+My observations agreed with the tests, showing these products didn’t contain the concentration or diversity of live species claimed, and several were biologically inert (useless).

 Before purchasing any beneficial microbes product, ask the manufacturer the following questions: